karttur/basin_extract_docs/_posts/2020/2020-10-24-basin-delineate-00a.markdown

 ### Next step

-The DEM created in this example, _inland_comp_DEM_ is sufficient for use with [r.watershed](https://grass.osgeo.org/grass78/manuals/r.watershed.html) in [part 2](../basin-delineate-02).
-Parts [1b](../basin-delineate-01b) and [1c](../basin-delineate-01c) deal with filling up pits as a way to hydrologically correct the DEM.
+The DEM created in this example, _inland_comp_DEM_ is sufficient for use with [r.watershed](https://grass.osgeo.org/grass78/manuals/r.watershed.html) in [part 1](../basin-delineate-01) and [part 2](../basin-delineate-02).
+Parts [0b](../basin-delineate-00b) and [0c](../basin-delineate-00c) deal with filling up pits as a way to hydrologically correct the DEM.
 But that is strictly not needed for running [r.watershed](https://grass.osgeo.org/grass78/manuals/r.watershed.html).
+And as noted in the beginning, the hydrological correction of DEM data is better done as part of [Kartturs' GeoImagine Framework](https://karttur.github.io/geoimagine02-docs/blog/dem/).